Recruit (company): Overview

 Recruit Holdings Co., Ltd. offers a two-sided talent marketplace that drives meaningful connections between job seekers and employers.
 In Japan, it also focuses on streamlining business essentials from sourcing to marketing through its cloud-based smart solutions including matching platforms and SaaS.

 It holds business competitions within the company that all employees can participate in, fostering a corporate culture that encourages freely initiating new ventures.
 Popular terms such as "freeter (フリーター, freelancing part-timers)", "employment ice age (就職氷河期)", and "gaten-kei (ガテン系, meaning blue-collar jobs)" have originated from information magazines it has published.

-Following the Recruit scandal in 1988, which was regarded as one of the largest post-war scandals in Japan, the company faced a loss of credibility, adversity worsened further by the burst of the bubble economy.
+Following the Recruit scandal in 1988, which was regarded as one of the largest post-war scandals in Japan, the company faced a loss of credibility, adversity worsened further by the collapse of the Japanese asset price bubble and subsequent Lost Decades.
 This led to the manifestation of bad assets issues with subsidiaries such as Recruit Cosmos (real estate) and First Finance (financial services).
 The entire group found itself in a difficult situation.
 In June 1992, its shares were transferred to the major supermarket chain Daiei, placing it under the Daiei Group.
 However, due to deteriorating performance within the Daiei Group, Recruit Holdings separated around the year 2000.
 At the time when it joined the Daiei Group, Daiei adopted a stance of being a "silent shareholder" without assuming any debts.
 Consequently, under Kunio Takagi from Daiei, Recruit managed to settle approximately 1.4 trillion yen in interest-bearing debt from the bubble era's real estate and non-bank business failures by the fiscal year ending in March 1994 by itself.
 Currently, Recruit operates independently of any corporate group, maintaining neutrality while expanding its business operations.